aymanfarhat/MLOps-e2e-gcp/README.md

 ```

 ### Generate a new pipeline snapshot
-Run `python src/pipeline.py`.
+Run `python src/compile_pipeline.py`.
 This will generate a .json file definition of the pipeline which can then be executed either via the UI or via a script.

 ### Launch the pipeline
 Run `python src/launch_pipeline.py`

 Note: the `launch_pipeline.py` script assumes that `my_pipeline.json` exists in the src directory.
-You can modify the code to change it to whatever you prefer.
+You can modify the code to change it to whatever you prefer and to a different location.

+## Service account roles and permissions

+The service account used to run the pipeline must have the following roles:

+- Browser
+- BigQuery Connection Admin
+- BigQuery Data Editor
+- BigQuery Data Viewer
+- BigQuery Job User
+- BigQuery Read Session User
+- Cloud Functions Developer
+- Service Account User
+- Storage Object Admin
+- Vertex AI Feature Store Data Writer
+- Vertex AI Feature Store Instance Creator
+- Vertex AI User

+The above roles can be added to the service account via the GCP console or via the command line using the `gcloud` CLI.
+More granular permissions can be assigned as needed as well.